MicrosoftDocs/windows-dev-docs/hub/powertoys/index.md

 Currently, PowerToys is available in the following languages: Chinese (simplified), Chinese (traditional), Czech, Dutch, English, French, German, Hungarian, Italian, Japanese, Korean, Polish, Portuguese, Portuguese (Brazil), Russian, Spanish, Turkish.

-*Note that new elements of the app will often not yet be translated in the first version release.*
+_Note that new elements of the app might not yet be translated in the first version release._

 ## PowerToys video walk-through